 Renting a car can be helpful if you're going to explore the areas beyond your resort (just don't forget to drive on the left side of the road).
-But the rental rates are notoriously expensive, not to mention the fact that the island's older and less-traveled roads are usually in poor condition.
+But car hires and gas are notoriously expensive, not to mention the fact that the island's older and less-traveled roads are usually in poor condition.
 Should you decide to rent your own set of wheels, you'll find vehicles available at all major Bahamian airports, including Lynden Pindling International, Grand Bahama International and Exuma International (GGT).
 U.S. driver's licenses are valid for up to three months of driving in the Bahamas.

-Easily flagged down on all of the islands, taxis are quicker and easier than driving on your own.
+Easily flagged down on all of the islands, taxis are quicker and easier than driving on your own and are one of the best ways to get around when jitneys aren't available.
 But some cabs are in rough condition, and combined with some of the less traveled roads, you could be in for a bumpy ride.
 Rates vary by island, but all are fixed by the government and are calculated by zone.
 Most companies offer flat rates, but metered rates can be provided upon request.

 Fees for taxi services on New Providence Island start at $3 for the first 1/4 mile, and an extra 40 cents is charged for every additional 1/4 mile traveled.
 Rides originating and ending in downtown Nassau cost $6 for up to two people; taking a cab to the city center from the airport (or vice-versa) typically costs a flat fee of $22 for two riders.
 All groups with three or more people will be charged an additional $3 per person.